 Arsenal Football Club, also known as ‘The Arsenal’, have been the 4th best team in England since 1972.
 They’re one of my favourite teams to watch (they play dreamy, silky-smooth passing football) and their stadium looks amazing in HD, but the best thing about the club is their vast number of mentally unhinged fans.
 After a win, every player is world class and this will be their year.
-After after defeat the knives come out for half the team, the coach, and the owners.
+After every defeat the knives come out for half the team, the coach, and the owners.

 Youtube is full of videos called ‘Arsenal fan meltdown’ or ‘Sobbing Arsenal fan’s hilarious call to radio phone-in’.
 Look at the titles of these videos on the infamous Arsenal Fan TV: